-- i) The measurement of the fair value of investment in a private company (Note 6). - ii) The expected taxable income the Company will generate in the subsequent 12 month period which is the basis for which it recognizes unused tax losses or other deductible amounts (Note 24).
+- i) The measurement of the fair value of investment in a private company (Note 6). - ii) The expected taxable income the Company will generate in the subsequent 12-month period which is the basis for recognising unused tax losses or other deductible amounts (Note 25).